Differential Characters of Drinfeld Modules and de Rham Cohomology: Introduction

 Let us now proceed to our second result.
 Let $u:J^nE \map E$ be the usual projection map and put $N^n =\ker{u}$.
 Since $u$ is $A$-linear, $N^n$ is a formal $A$-module scheme of relative dimension $n$ over $\Spf{R}$.
 For each $n \geq 1$, we show in proposition \ref{latfrob} that there is a lift of Frobenius $\mfrak{f}:N^{n+1} \map N^n$ making the system $\{N^n\}$ into a prolongation sequence with respect the obvious projection map $u:N^{n+1} \map N^n$.
 We call $\mfrak{f}$ the {\it lateral Frobenius}.
 However, $\mfrak{f}$ is not compatible with $i$ and $\phi:J^{n+1}E \map J^nE$ in the obvious way, that is, it is not true that $\phi \circ i = i \circ \mfrak{f}$ holds.
 In fact, we can not expect it to be true because that would induce an $A$-linear lift of Frobenius on $E$ which is not the case to start with.
 Instead we have

 In section~\ref{sec-deRham}, we construct a canonical $F$-crystal attached to $E$.
 The $F$-crystal, denoted $\bH(E)$, is an $R$-module which has a semi-linear operator $\mfrak{f}^*$ (induced from $\mfrak{f}$) on it and is of rank $m$, which we emphasize can be strictly smaller than $r$.
+(By the term $F$-crystal, we mean only a free $R$-module of finite rank equipped with a semi-linear operator $F$.
+We do not assume $F$ is injective, although on $\bH(E)$ this will be true generically.
+The reader can refer to~\cite{Laumon-book-vol1}, section (2.4).)
 The module $\bH(E)$ also has a Hodge-type filtration and canonically maps to the de Rham cohomology of $E$, with its Hodge filtration.

 \begin{theorem} There is a canonical map between exact sequences

 Moreover, the operator $\mfrak{f}^*$ on $\bH(E)$ descends to its image under $\Phi$. \end{theorem}